-Is it even possible that Medicare Part A Fund will be Depleted by the year 2026.
+Is it even possible that the Part A Fund will be Depleted by 2026?

 “Substantial steps” needed to fix this Medicare Part A situation

 The Board of Trustees for Medicare just released its 2018 Annual Report with the chilling news that the Medicare Part A hospital trust fund is going to be depleted in 2026, three years earlier than originally predicted.
 Here’s some background on the situation and what led to this dire projection.

 Learn all about Medicare Part A benefits here.

 The formal name of the report explains – in rather convoluted English – what the Board of Trustees does.
 “2018 Annual Report of the Trustees of the Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds.”
 The board was formed by Social Security to oversee the two types of Medicare insurance.